Last updated: Sept. 3,2020 (Please note: This page will be updated monthly, or as major events warrant.)

 Want to suggest an addition or change?
 Email Mike Throne at email@example.com.

 ONLINE: Please visit www.Coronavirus.Ohio.gov for the most up-to-date information from the Ohio Department of Health.

 PHONE: For any questions you have about COVID-19, please call 1 (833) 4-ASK-ODH from the hours of 9 a.m. – 8 p.m.

-DAILY UPDATES: Governor DeWine is holding regular press briefings at about 2 p.m. on most days to deliver the most recent updates as well as give updated guidance for the state’s response.
+DAILY UPDATES: Governor DeWine is holding regular press briefings at about 2 p.m. once week to deliver the most recent updates as well as give updated guidance for the state’s response.
 These press events are carried live at www.OhioChannel.org.
 (Please note that with the popularity of these sessions you may have trouble accessing them immediately, but they are archived on the Ohio Channel website.)
 The Ohio Channel also has a YouTube page that carries the briefings.